dmh2000/go_sync_queue/README.md

 If you are familiar with the Mutex/Condition Variable paradigm, you can skip this section.

 A Condition Variable is a synchronization object that allow threads to wait until a condition occurs.
 It does this in conjunction with a Mutex to provide mutual exclusion.
-The implemenation of a interthread queue is a typical usage of a Mutex/Condition variable pair.
+The implementation of a interthread queue is a typical usage of a Mutex/Condition variable pair.

-In the Go language, the standard libary package 'sync' provides both _Mutex_ and _Cond_.
+In the Go language, the standard library package 'sync' provides both _Mutex_ and _Cond_.
 It works like this:

 ```go